Public Works Department (India)

 The Public Works Department (PWD) in India is a governmental organization responsible for the construction, maintenance, and management of public infrastructure, including roads, bridges, buildings, and water systems.
-It is one of the oldest and most significant institutions in India, originally established during the British colonial period and later reorganized post-independence.
+It is one of the oldest and most significant institutions in India, originally established during the British Raj period and later reorganized post-independence.

 History

 The PWD's origins date back to 1854 when it was formalized under British rule.
 Initially focused on road construction and irrigation works, the department played a crucial role in developing India's early infrastructure.
 After India's independence in 1947, the PWD was reorganized and decentralized, with each state forming its own PWD to cater to regional infrastructure needs.

 Organizational Structure

 PWD operates at both the central and state levels: